 As the elder daughter of the Fund’s founders, Carmen and Allen D. Christensen, Diane has been actively involved with the Fund since initially becoming a Trustee in the early 1970s.
 She took over from her father as its Executive Director and board chair in 1988 and served as such until Ken Wilson’s arrival as ED in 2002.
-During this time, she directed its transformation from an Operating Foundation in the visual arts & wildlife conservation to a grantmaking Private Foundation with a self-governing board of trustees, as well as overseeing the donation of its extensive non-western art collections in the 1990s and early 2000s to a number of museums and universities in the USA and overseas.
-Diane did her undergraduate work at Stanford and her graduate work at Columbia in African and Latin American History (with a particular focus on the economic history of Angola in the eighteenth and nineteenth centuries).
-She then taught at Tufts in the 1970s where she also served as an Assistant Academic Dean.
-Later she co-founded and directed for ten years the Christensen Research Institute, a conservation biological research facility in Papua New Guinea.
-She currently oversees her family’s asset management firm while serving on several nonprofit boards, including those of the California College of Arts, Wildlife Conservation Society, Stanford University’s Humanities and Sciences Council and its Arts Initiative, and chairs the board of the Turquoise Mountain Foundation USA which works in Afghanistan.
-She travels widely and is fascinated by animals & wildlife, non-Western & comparative history, the visual arts, and Papua New Guinea, E Africa & Afghanistan.
+During this time, she directed the foundation’s transformation from an operating foundation loaning its extensive non-Western art collections to museums in the U.S. and Australia to a private foundation making grants.
+She oversaw the transfer of its extensive collections to a number of U.S. and overseas museums and universities in the 1990s and early 2000s, and transitioned the foundation to a self-governing board of trustees no longer controlled by the founder’s family.
+Diane did her undergraduate work at Stanford and her graduate work at Columbia in African and Latin American History, researching the economic history of Angola in the eighteenth and nineteenth centuries.
+She taught African history at Tufts in the 1970s where she also served as an Assistant Academic Dean, later co-founding and directing for ten years the Christensen Research Institute, a biological research facility in Papua New Guinea focused on conservation-related research.
+She currently oversees her family’s asset management firm while serving on several nonprofit boards, including the Wildlife Conservation Society; Stanford University’s Archaeology Council; the Director’s Advisory Board of the Cantor Center for the Arts at Stanford; and the board of trustees of the California College of Arts, where she currently serves as board chair.
+Diane travels widely and is fascinated by animals & wildlife, non-Western & comparative history, the visual arts, and Papua New Guinea, E. Africa and Afghanistan.

 Walt Coward holds M.S. and Ph.D. degrees from Iowa State University.
 His career has combined five years in Laos with International Voluntary Services and serving as research director for the International Institute for Rural Reconstruction in the Philippines with an academic career first briefly with Pennsylvania State University and then sixteen years at Cornell.
 At Cornell University he served as Professor of Rural Sociology and Asian Studies, Chair of the Department of Rural Sociology and Director of the International Agriculture Program focusing in human ecology and the connections between rural social organization and natural resource management most notably in irrigation in Montane Asia.
 Walt then spent nine years with the Ford Foundation as Director of the Foundation’s Rural Poverty and Resources Program and later as the Senior Director of the Foundation’s Asset Building and Community Development Program.
 At Ford he played a particular role in building a global field of environment and development, integrating it with the Foundation’s grantmaking in Rural America and especially the American Southwest.
 After retiring from Ford, Walt rejoined Cornell to inaugurate a research program on environment and development issues in mountain regions.
 Walt has played a significant role in reforming the international agricultural research institutions (CG system), and serves on the board of Hispanic Leadership in Agriculture and Natural Resources at the University of Texas, San Antonio (UTSA).

-Theresa Fay-Bustillos is the Founder and Managing Director of Ideal Philanthropy & Sustainability, a global consultancy specializing in strategic planning, measurement and evaluation for social change-focused philanthropists and in break-through sustainability initiatives such as true cost accounting for the private sector.
-She began her career as a civil and human rights lawyer prior to her current engagements with social justice philanthropy and corporate sustainability.
+Theresa Fay-Bustillos is the President and CEO of Community Initiatives, an incubator for ideas, programs, and collaborations that do not have non-profit status by providing expert guidance, financial services; grants management; human resources, payroll and benefits management; insurance; and online donations through fiscal sponsorship to individuals, groups, foundations, philanthropic organizations, academic institutions, and government agencies.
+She began her career as a civil and human rights lawyer prior to her current engagement with social non-profit entrepreneurs.
+She is the former founder and Managing Director of Ideal Philanthropy & Sustainability, a global consultancy specializing in strategic planning, measurement and evaluation for social change-focused philanthropists and in break-through sustainability initiatives such as true cost accounting for the private sector.
 Theresa is a former Vice President, Worldwide Community & Corporate Citizenship for Levi Strauss and Co. and the Executive Director of the Levi Strauss Foundation.
 Over her eight years there, she led the company’s sustainability efforts globally and with the team supported organizations in 35 countries in the areas of workers’ rights, financial services – asset-building, HIV/AIDS prevention and environmental sustainability.
 While at Levi’s, Theresa was also the chief legal officer for the foundation addressing issues of governance, self-dealing, endowment management and the USA Patriot Act.
 Since leaving Levi Strauss Theresa has designed, led or evaluated a number of major philanthropic and multilateral programs in the US and internationally.
 Theresa received her bachelor’s degree from the University of California at Berkeley and her law degree from the University of California at Los Angeles.
 She serves on several boards including the California Women’s Foundation, Fair Trade USA, MALDEF, and CREA.
-She is the former (and founding) Board Chair for the International Funders for Indigenous Peoples.
-She has been selected as one of the Most Influential Women in San Francisco by the San Francisco Business Times and has participated at gatherings of world leaders including the Clinton Global Initiative Retreat at White Oak and Fortune Magazine’s Brainstorm convening.
-She has been commended and recognized in resolutions by the City of Los Angeles, California Senate, and by the Levi Strauss Foundation.
+She is the former (and founding) Board Chair for the International Funders for Indigenous Peoples, and has been selected as one of the Most Influential Women in San Francisco by the San Francisco Business Times.
+Theresa has been commended and recognized in resolutions by the City of Los Angeles, the California Senate, and by the Levi Strauss Foundation.

 Winona LaDuke is a rural development economist who lives and works on the White Earth reservation in northern Minnesota.
 She is the Executive Director of Honor the Earth Foundation, an Indigenous led advocacy and regranting organization with strategic initiatives on Native environmental issues and the survival of sustainable Native communities.
 She is also the Founding Director of White Earth Land Recovery Project, working for two decades on the land issues of the White Earth Reservation, including litigation over land rights in the 1980s.
 She has written extensively on Native American and environmental issues.
 Her books include: Last Standing Woman, All Our Relations, In the Sugarbush (children’s non-fiction), The Winona LaDuke Reader, Recovering the Sacred, and her latest, The Militarization of Indian Country, released in 2011.
 A graduate of Harvard University, with a graduate fellowship at the Massachusetts Institute of Technology (Community Development), and a Masters in Rural Development from Antioch University, Winona is a two time vice presidential candidate for the Green Party, and serves on several advisory boards.